pywbem/pywbemtools/docs/development.rst

 this section.

-Generally development users will install pywbemtools by cloning the pywbemtools GitHub package and using the Make utility to handle the installation installation of pywbemtools and its prerequisites.
+Generally development users will install pywbemtools by cloning the pywbemtools GitHub package and using the Make utility to handle the installation of pywbemtools and its prerequisites.
 This provides the user with all of the source of pywbemtools and in addition, the test environment and the documentation files.